 - Investment – compliance rightfully plays a very important role when it comes to the handling of assets.
 RTPs signal a new way for this to be conducted along with presenting a greater opportunity for cybercriminals to conduct institutional fraud.
 Teams involved with compliance will therefore have to adapt rapidly to new processes and make sure that they invest heavily in data and analytics.
 On top of this, they will have to work closer with payment providers to ensure that clean data is held by banks and exists for ‘Know Your Customer’ along with other downstream processes.
 Ultimately, for RTPs to operate safely, investment in compliance will be paramount.

 - Cross-border payments – transferring money across borders is difficult normally, doing so at speed only adds to their complexity.
 Exchange rates, different currencies, various regulations and unfamiliar infrastructures will all have to be navigated at speed for cross-border payments to operate in real-time.
 With there being so many factors to consider when it comes to cross-border payments, matching of an extremely high level and at a very fast rate, will be needed.

 In a sector full of checking and double-checking, it is no surprise that many financially minded individuals do hold concerns over money passing hands at an increasingly fast pace despite the many benefits of RTPs.
 Fortunately, even when advancements occur with teething problems, a resolving innovation is never far behind.

-To keep up with the new world’s appetite for speed driven by digitalization, at Aurum Solutions we have restored balance to the equation with our own lightning-fast automated reconciliation software.
+To keep up with the new world’s appetite for speed driven by digitalisation, at Aurum Solutions we have restored balance to the equation with our own lightning-fast automated reconciliation software.
 With this in place, financial institutions and businesses dealing with high-volume transactions can safely adopt RTPs with peace of mind that no matter how many payments pass by on their watch, and no matter what format they are in, they are being checked thoroughly every single second.